tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How did they qualify?** Since this team's formation in Sept.
 2017, there were a whopping thirteen different players to don the VGJ.Storm tag at some point during the season.
 The addition of Resolut1on as the one position was the conclusion, but *come on*, it's no coincidence that the team with the most American players made it through NA qualifiers in 1<sup>st</sup>.

 **What can we expect?** Jeremy Lin to make his yearly cameo, but now with some actual skin in the game.
 At least I hope so.
-If him and Asa Butterfield move to Fortnite, we're doomed.
+If he and Asa Butterfield move to Fortnite, we're doomed.

 **How to sound smart talking about Storm** "BSJ was just ahead of his time."